-Is Suicide Squad: Kill the Justice League multiplayer?
+Is Suicide Squad Kill the Justice League multiplayer?

 The DCFandome Panel shed some light on how players work through the campaign.
 Hill explained that the game is a one to four player co-op experience.
 Bots will make up the rest of the team during the single-player campaign, and you’re able to take control of any Suicide Squad member at will.
 No matter where they are in the game, players can open up their campaign to online friends and replace the bots at their leisure, or join a friend to help them out.

 That’s all the information we have on the Suicide Squad: Kill the Justice League release date.
 There aren’t too many four-player co-op games to play these days, so this title might need to be added to our list of the best multiplayer games.
-While you’re here, don’t forget to check out our list of the best upcoming games to discover what else is coming out this year.
+While you’re here, don’t forget to check out our list of the best upcoming games to discover what else is coming out soon.